You can install a chain link fence without using concrete, but it is not recommended.

-If you’re going to install a chain link fence, anchoring each post in concrete is the best way to ensure your fence will stand straight and tall for years to come.
-It can be tempting to skip the time and expense of setting the posts in cement, but in the long run, the savings usually aren’t worth it.
+Anchoring each fence post in concrete is the best way to ensure your fence will stand straight and tall for many years.
+It can be tempting to skip the time and expense of setting the posts in cement, but in the long run, the savings usually aren’t worth it for a number of reasons.

 The type of soil you’ll be setting fence posts in will help determine how stable the ground is, and how much you can expect the posts to move over time.
-The eastern part of Wichita has clay soil, which can be very difficult to dig in.
-Clay soil also expands and contracts quite a bit with moisture fluctuations, so concrete anchors are a must.
-The west side of Wichita has more sand in the soil, but using cement on each fence post is still recommended.
+Much of the Wichita area has clay soil.
+Clay soil expands and contracts a lot between dry and rainy spells, this allows the posts to shift and settle differently.
+Concrete anchors are a must in clay soil.

 Installing a Chain Link Fence with Concrete